JuliaDynamics/CriticalTransitions.jl/docs/src/index.md

 The `DynamicalSystems.jl` ecosystem offers various functions to simulate and analyze dynamical systems in continuous time, centered around the `CoupledODEs` type that interfaces with the powerful solvers of `DifferentialEquations.jl`.
 However, dedicated functionality for stochastic and/or explicitly time-dependent dynamics has largely been missing in this framework. `CriticalTransitions.jl` seeks to fill this gap: with this package, you can
 - easily construct stochastic and nonautonomous dynamical systems
 - efficiently generate trajectories, including paralellized ensemble simulation and transition path sampling
-- use a growing toolbox of tested and documented functions implementing conecpts of large deviation theory, transition path theory, and rate-induced tipping
+- use a growing toolbox of tested and documented functions implementing concepts of large deviation theory, transition path theory, and rate-induced tipping

 ## Features